coindirect/payments/README.md

 ### Payin

+Used to initiate pay-in.

 | Prop         | Type                    |
 | :----------- | :---------------------- |
 | successPayin | (paymentStatus) => null |
 | failurePayin | () => null              |

 ### Address

+Used to display wallet details in the pay-in flow.

 | Prop          | Type                    |
 | :------------ | :---------------------- |